Parallel Optimization with Hard Safety Constraints for Cooperative Planning of Connected Autonomous Vehicles: Introduction

-In this paper, we focus on the development of an optimization framework to solve the cooperative autonomous driving problem for all-directional traffic flows at unsignalized roundabouts.
+In this paper, we focus on the development of an optimization framework to solve the cooperative autonomous driving problem for all-directional traffic flows in urban traffic scenarios.
 To provide hard safety guarantees, a linearization method is introduced to properly handle the complicated nonlinear collision avoidance constraints and road boundary constraints.
 To improve travel efficiency, a novel coordination strategy based on the iterative nearest neighbor search is proposed to determine the optimal passing sequence.
 In conjunction with a parallel optimization method based on dual consensus ADMM, the computational burden is greatly alleviated and therefore real-time performance is achieved.
-In terms of experimental validation, we compare our method with a rule-based baseline to demonstrate the improved travel efficiency and also compare our method with the IPOPT solver to illustrate the superiority in computational efficiency.
+In terms of experimental validation, we compare our method with several baselines to demonstrate both the improved travel efficiency and the superiority in computational efficiency.